aaguiare/ih_datamadpt0923_project_m1/README.md

 **Resources in this repository**

-This repository will include the following elements:
+This repository will include the following elements (apart from the ones defined in **Data**):

+- Modules:

     - Modules_database py file with all the details on data acquisition and wrangling of the place of interest list, Bicimad, and Bicipark data
     - Modules_function py file with the auxiliary functions to be used during the data pipeline
     - Geo_calculations py file includes the two given functions in the project to calculate distances with coordinates.
 This module is given for project execution, not created while developing the code.
-- Main py file with all the data pipeline execution, applying all the auxiliary resources from the modules
     - General map creation module to create visual maps of all the places of interest and Bicimad or Bicipark stations
     - Key map creation module to create visual maps of the place of interest input by the user with the nearest station, as well as a line of relation among two points
     - Module api data with all the details of the connection with Bicimad API, extraction in real-time bases, and bikes available in the stations.
+-Pipeline:

+    - Main.py file with all the data pipeline execution, applying all the auxiliary resources from the modules
+-Notebooks:

+    - A jupyter notebook used for practise and experimentation
+-Ouput:

+Output folder with all the results that the pipeline can create.
+-Others:

     - Presentation file for the project introduction on project day
+    - Trash folder with all the iterations of the main file and modules
 ```

 📁 Folder structure